How Online Business Listings Work and Why They Matter

 Search Engine Data

 Another source of business listing information is search engine data.
 The main search engines (Google and Bing) automatically create business listings on their Google maps, Google My Business and Bing Places for Business websites.
 The search engines make efforts to verify business listing data with the owner, and share their data with other listing services across the web.
-Because of this, it is important for businesses to claim their listings on these sites so they can manage the content of these listings.
+Because of this, it is important for businesses to claim their listings on these sites so they can manage your online reputation the content of these listings.

 The last source of online business listing data is user-generated content (UGC).
 UGC is content posted to a website by someone that is not employed by or affiliated with that website.
 This type of content includes text, photos or videos.
 Yelp and Facebook are examples of sites that depend on UGC.
 The main benefit of UGC is that it provides online listing websites with specific, highly relevant content that they could not otherwise obtain.
 The downside to UGC is that it is difficult to verify and therefore is a primary culprit for the existence of inaccurate listings.